UniMath/agda-unimath/src/group-theory/minkowski-multiplication-semigroups.lagda.md

     map-tot-exists (λ (b , a) → map-product id (map-product (A⊆A' a) id))
 ```

-### Similarity is preserved by Minkowski multiplication of semigroup subtypes
+### Similarity of subsets is preserved by Minkowski multiplication

 ```agda
 module _